 Measures of human performance are most useful at revealing outliers.
 A good metric might reveal misconduct or ineptitude but may still do a very poor job when it comes to providing meaningful information about good or average performance.
 Most schools are small enough that school leaders already know where there is poor performance.
 Introducing a metric to measure what you already suspect wastes the time of the majority.
 Measure to the least degree that you need to.

-Tip: Treating all teachers or students equally is always and automatically unfair.
+Tip: Treating all teachers or students equally is fundamentally unfair.
 If you know someone’s doing a good job, don’t interfere.
 If you know someone’s struggling, invest your efforts in helping them improve.

 4. What are the costs of not relying on standardised measurement?